 Clynelish started producing again in 1960 and by 1967 a new distillery was built next door.
 This new distillery was also called Clynelish and in the following year the old Clynelish distillery was mothballed.

-For a short time it ran alongside Clynelish as ‘Clynelish B’ before being renamed Brora and switching its production from 1969 until 1983 to a more heavily peated syle which was mostly destined for blends.
+For a short time it ran alongside Clynelish as ‘Clynelish B’ before being renamed Brora and switching its production from 1969 until 1983 to a more heavily peated style which was mostly destined for blending.

 Brora continued distillation until 1983 when it was again closed and has remained so ever since.

 Today Clynelish forms an important constituent part of the Johnnie Walker blend and in the Diageo portfolio as a whole.
 95% of what is produced at Clynelish is used for Johnnie Walker blends and it is most prevalent in the Gold Label Reserve.

 So, to sum up.
 Clynelish was what is now Brora, until they built what is now Clynelish and after that what was previously Clynelish was renamed Brora.
 With me so far?

 The distillery gets its water from the nearby Clynemilton Burn and currently the distillery produces 4.2 million litres of spirit per year.